MeaneyLab/PRSoS/README.md

   --gwas_a1f GWAS_A1F   Column number in your GWAS that contains frequency of
                         A1, with first column being 0.
 Default is 5.
   --gwas_delim "GWAS_DELIM"
                         Delimiter of the GWAS file.
-Default is tab-delimited.
+Default is tab.
 Set quotation marks around the delimiter when applied.
   --gwas_no_header      Adding this parameter signals that there is no header
                         in the GWAS data input.
 The default is to assume that GWAS has column names.